 Our Minds can suffer similar problems when we experience an imbalance in the Water Element.
 We babble with nerves or become frigid and rigid in thinking.
 If there is no flow in thinking, dangers and an appropriate response to it become too huge to deal with.
 ‘Fight or Flight’ reactions start to become the norm – life becomes exhausting!

-Similarly, the Water Element gives our Spirits reserves of inner power will (Zhr) and determination to get through crises.
+Similarly, the Water Element gives our Spirits reserves of inner power, will or determination to get through crises.
 Someone in whom the element is strong, will have enough willpower ; the person in whom this element is lacking, lives in a state of having little to no reserves to fall back on.
 They may have little or no will to cope with life’s challenges and become prey to fear at every turn.
-This strength or will is said to reside in the Kidneys (one of the two officials/pathways of the Water Element – Bladder being the other); the Kidneys are the holders of our ancestral chi or Jing.
-Having strong Jing creates that energy reserve that enables us to do the things we need to do to live in harmony and balance.
-Doing TYB in our Roots and Branches practice will help restore Jing we have depleted.
+This strength or will is said to reside in the Kidneys (one of the two officials/pathways of the Water Element – Bladder being the other); the Kidneys are the holders of our ancestral energy.
+Having strong ancestral energy creates that reserve that enables us to do the things we need to do to live in harmony and balance.

 The Water Element fortifies the bones; the ancient Chinese assigned a climate and a taste to each Season – for Winter the climate is cold and the taste is salty.